ADVISORY BOARD OF THE WORKFORCE INSTITUTE AT KRONOS

 The HR Bartender and President of ITM Group Inc.

-Sharlyn is the president of the ITM Group, a training company focused on developing programs to retain and engage talent in the workplace.
-Prior to starting ITM Group, Sharlyn was vice president of human resources for Right Management Consultants, one of the world’s largest organizational consulting firms.
+Before starting ITM Group, Sharlyn was vice president of human resources for Right Management Consultants, one of the world’s largest organizational consulting firms.
 She has designed and implemented highly successful programs for employee retention, internal and external customer satisfaction, and leadership development.
+Publications such as Reuters, The New York Times, ABC News, TODAY, Readers Digest, Men’s Health, Mashable and The Wall Street Journal have sought out her expertise on topics related to human resources and the workplace.

 Senior Director Customer Experience & Services Marketing, Kronos